-Cost: £25 for Women’s Resource Centre members and £50 for non-members
+Cost: Free to some women’s organisations (find out more below), £25 for members of the Women’s Resource Centre or £50 for non-members

 The Women’s Resource Centre is delivering a training session on how the Equality Act 2010 can be used to challenge discrimination, with a particular focus on women’s rights.

 Location: International Anthony Burgess Foundation, 3 Cambridge St, Manchester M1 5BY